 - Each larva can feed on several fruit

-- Affected fruitlets usually drop off the tree as part of the June drop (when apple trees shed excess fruits)
+- Affected fruitlets usually drop off the tree as part of the June drop (when apple trees shed excess fruits), this loss of fruits is often light and so should be tolerated

 - Fruitlets that suffered only initial feeding damage by a sawfly larva can stay on the tree and develop as fruits.
 These fruits are usually misshapen and have a long ribbon-like scar about 4mm wide, often starting at the eye end of the fruit and extending around the circumference.
 The fruit is usually still edible when this occurs

-Check apples once fruit has begun to set so action can be taken before a damaging infestation has developed.
-When choosing control options you can minimise harm to non-target animals by starting with the methods in the non-pesticide control section.
-If this is not sufficient to reduce the damage to acceptable levels then you may choose to use pesticides.
-Within this group the shorter persistence pesticides (that are usually certified for organic growing) are likely to be less damaging to non-target wildlife than those with longer persistence.
+Check apples once fruit has begun to set so action can be taken before a damaging population has developed.
+When choosing control options you can minimise harm to non-target animals by using the methods in the non-pesticide section below.
+Pesticide treatments are likely to kill natural enemies and are only likely to be successful if the entire plant can be reached.

-- Where possible tolerate populations of sawfly, affect on copping is usually light and can be benificial to a healthy crop
+- Where possible tolerate populations of sawfly, affect on copping is usually light and can be beneficial to a healthy crop

 - Encourage predators and other natural enemies of sawfly in the garden, such as birds and ground beetles